envkey/envkey-node/README.md

 The envkey package caches your encrypted config in development so that you can still use it while offline.
 Your config will still be available (though possibly not up-to-date) the next time you lose your internet connection.
 If you do have a connection available, envkey will always load the latest config.
 Your cached encrypted config is stored in `$HOME/.envkey/cache`

+For caching purposes, this package assumes you're in development mode if `process.env.NODE_ENV` is "development" or "test".
+If `process.env.NODE_ENV` is undefined, then it's assumed you're in development mode when a .env file exists in the root of your project.

 ## Client-Side Config In The Browser

 Since EnvKey is for configuration in addition to secrets, it can be convenient to inject a portion of your EnvKey config into your client-side code.
 This should be done by whitelisting variables that are safe for the client (i.e. can be made public) and injecting them during your build process.
 EnvKey has a [webpack plugin](https://github.com/envkey/envkey-webpack-plugin) to help you do it right.